Ranjitsinh Pratapsinh Gaekwad

 Ranjitsinhrao Gaekwad (8 May 1938 – 10 May 2012) was an Indian politician.

 Early life and education

 Born 8 May 1938 at Ootacamund, Ranjitsinhrao Gaekwad was the second son of Maharaja Pratap Singh Rao Gaekwad (r.
-1939–1951), and Maharani Shantadevi Gaekwad (d.
-2002), daughter of Sardar Hausrkar Mansinhrao Subbarao of Hasur in Kolhapur.
+1939–1951), and Maharani Shantadevi Gaekwad (died 2002), daughter of Sardar Hausrkar Mansinhrao Subbarao of Hasur in Kolhapur.
 Her daughter, Mrunalini Devi Puar was the Chancellor of The Maharaja Sayajirao University of Baroda.
 He also obtained post graduate degree in fine arts from Maharaja Sayajirao University of Baroda.

 He was the younger brother of Fatehsinghrao Gaekwad, who was the titular Maharaja of Baroda from 1951 to 1971.
 In the 26th amendment to the Constitution of India promulgated in 1971, the Government of India abolished all official symbols of princely India, including titles, privileges, and remuneration (privy purses).